singhvis29/Hands_On_LLM_WR/README.md

 8. there are two loss functions that are typically used and seem to perform generally well, namely:
    • Cosine similarity
    • Multiple negatives ranking (MNR) loss
-9. Cosine Similarity loss aims to minimize the cosine distance between seman‐ tically similar sentences and to maximize the distance between semantically dissimilar sentences.
+9. Cosine Similarity loss aims to minimize the cosine distance between semantically similar sentences and to maximize the distance between semantically dissimilar sentences.
-10. Cosine similarity loss is straightforward—it calculates the cosine similarity between the two embeddings of the two texts and compares that to the labeled similarity score.
+10. Cosine similarity loss is straightforward, it calculates the cosine similarity between the two embeddings of the two texts and compares that to the labeled similarity score.
 11. MNR Loss - that uses either positive pairs of sentences or triplets that contain a pair of positive sentences and an additional unrelated sentence.
 This unrelated sentence is called a negative and represents the dissimilarity between the positive sentences.
 12. Multiple negatives ranking loss aims to minimize the distance between related pairs of text, such as questions and answers, and maximize the distance between unrelated pairs, such as questions and unrelated answers.
-13. After having generated these positive and negative pairs, we calculate their embed‐ dings and apply cosine similarity.
+13. After having generated these positive and negative pairs, we calculate their embeddings and apply cosine similarity.
 These similarity scores are then used to answer the question, are these pairs negative or positive?
 In other words, it is treated as a classification task and we can use cross-entropy loss to optimize the model.
 14. We can make the training process better by making it harder for the model to find the correct answer.
 While constructing the set of negatives, they can be easy/medium/hard.
 A set of hard negatives are highly related to the question but are not the right answer.
 Training with hard negatives enables the model to learn more nuances about the text.
 #### Fine-Tuning Embedding Model
 15. We can choose an embedding model that was already trained on a large amount of data and fine-tune it for our specific data or purpose.